agoragames/saltstack-sandbox/README.md

 We use the [vagrant-hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin to manage the `/etc/hosts` file for the Vagrant VMs.

-You can install this into your Vagrant installation:
+You can install this using the following command:

 ```sh
 $ vagrant plugin install vagrant-hostmanager